wb14123/blog/jekyll/_posts/2018-07-29-A-Review-on-Spanner-and-Open-Source-Implementations.markdown

 ## 4. The Myths of Spanner

-There are some myths and hyper for Spanner.
+There are some myths and hype for Spanner.
 In this section, I will highlight the weakness of Spanner.
 I call it "weakness" not because other databases are doing better, but because they are not as good as people may think.
 And they are not necessarily bad things.
 It depends on how you understand and use it.
 If you don't understand it correctly and think all the things are done perfectly and magically, you may run into some problems.

 Many people think when using Spanner, reads can go to a replica closest to the client most of the time, so communication between data centers is avoided.
 But this is not true.
 In fact, **all the serializable transactions, which include read-write transactions and read only transactions that want to read the most recent data, must communicate with the partition leader.** The theory is in the Spanner paper and there is also an explicit description in [Spanner Cloud's document](https://cloud.google.com/spanner/docs/replication).